 - high levels of influence on RRI in practice

-The interviews (20-25 interviews per territory) aimed to look for relevant stakeholders in the Quadruple Helix (policymakers; civil society actors and citizens; academia and researchers; and companies) for their chosen policy areas.
-This initial contact allows analysing the knowledge, relationship, interest, and experience that the territorial actors have with the RRI keys and, thus, identify those ones relevant for RRI.
+90 interviews were made with relevant stakeholders of the Quadruple Helix (39 policymakers, civil society actors and citizens; 23 academia and researchers; and 26 companies) for their chosen policy areas.
+Three questionnaires, adapted to each kind of stakeholder, were used with common questions about their knowledge of the RRI framework, current and best practices in their organisations, internal and territorial barriers and drivers.
+This initial contact allowed analysing the knowledge, relationship, interest, and experience that the territorial actors have with the RRI keys and, thus, identifying those ones relevant for RRI.

 Additionally, four policy workshops were organized within each territory in April 2021 to exchange experience between different groups of interests/stakeholders and thus screening the weakest points and identifying opportunities for the integration of RRI keys and even synergies between the participants.